dechamps/FlexASIO/CONFIGURATION.md

 about what went wrong.

 While running, FlexASIO watches for changes to the configuration file.
-If a change is detected, FlexASIO will automatically issue a reset request to the ASIO application.
+If a change is detected and the new file contains a valid, different configuration, FlexASIO will automatically issue a reset request to the ASIO application.
 What happens next is up to the application; ideally, it should reload FlexASIO and pick up the new configuration.

 ## Example configuration file